Spectacle JS

 nameStringThe name of the group/company

-You can also include any custom properties that are relevant to your business:
+You can also include any custom traits that are relevant to your business:

 spectacle.group('company_123', {